nickeubank/ds4humans/30_questions/07_eda.md

 [^pandas]: In `pandas`, this would be things like `df.columns` to see what variables are in the data, `df.info()` to get a sense of how data is being represented and the number of rows, and simple tools for tabulating unique values like `df["first column"].value_counts()`.

-The second activity that often falls under the label EDA is what I call "validating your dataset."
+The second activity that often falls under the label EDA is what I call "*validating* your dataset."
 It's a poor data scientist who takes the validity of their data on blind faith, so when faced with a new dataset, one should begin with a few "sanity checks" just to make sure things look reasonable.
 Does the number of observations seem reasonable given what you know about how the data was collected and who is supposed to be represented in the data?
 If there are date variables in the data, does their range match what should be in this data?
 And given the specifics of the data, does the range of variables make sense?
 For example, if you have data on registered voters 18 and over, you should probably check that the age variable has a minimum value of 18 and a maximum value of something sensible (e.g., not 225).

 The third and final activity people call EDA is... everything one does with the data before they fit a statistical or machine learning model.
 This is the second major reason that I feel the very concept of EDA has had a pernicious influence on data science — it implicitly devalues anything done with data that doesn't entail a complicated model as "lesser" or "just a stop on the way towards the "real" analysis," when nothing could be further from the truth.